 The following Equity Checklist should be used during the implementation of all policies or actions.
-Particular attention should be placed on the policies that need further consideration upon implementation (marked with this symbol \triangle).
-Note that this checklist may adapt as it is used and further input is received from equity-priority groups.
+Particular attention should be placed on the policies that need further consideration upon implementation (marked with this symbol $\triangle$ ).
+Note that this checklist may adapt as it is used and further input is received from diverse populations.